shubh1176/Deep-Learning/README.md

 # Deep-Learning
-A series of .ipynb files covering all important topics in deep learning
+A series of .ipynb files